swelljoe/r53z/README.md

     -d, --delete                     Delete one or more zone(s) by name (WARNING: No confirmation!)
     -c, --credentials                File containing credentials information
-    -u, --section                    Section (user) in the credentials file to use -g, --delegation-set ID          Delegation set ID to use for varios operations -t, --list-delegation-sets       List all delegation sets
+    -u, --section                    Section (user) in the credentials file to use -g, --delegation-set ID          Delegation set ID to use for various operations -t, --list-delegation-sets       List all delegation sets
     -n, --name-servers ID            List name servers for delegation set --version                    Show help/version info